TranNgocKhoa/aws-notes/IAM.md

 **IAM Group** - An IAM group is a collection of IAM users.
 Groups let you specify permissions for multiple users, which can make it easier to manage the permissions for those users.

 **AWS Policy** - You manage access in AWS by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources.
 A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.

+**IAM access advisor**
+Access advisor shows the service permissions granted to a user and when those services were last accessed. **You can use this information to revise your policies**.
+To summarize, you can identify unnecessary permissions so that you can revise your IAM policies accordingly.

+**IAM credentials report** - You can generate and download a credential report that lists all users in your account and the status of their various credentials, including passwords, access keys, and MFA devices.
+It is not used to review permissions granted to a user.